MicrosoftDocs/azure-media-services/media-services/latest/stream-live-tutorial-with-api.md

 - [Create a Media Services account](account-create-how-to.md).
 Be sure to copy the **API Access** details for the account name, subscription ID, and resource group name in JSON format or store the values needed to connect to the Media Services account in the JSON file format used in this `appsettings.json` file.
 - Follow the steps in [Access the Azure Media Services API with the Azure CLI](access-api-howto.md) and save the details.
 You'll need to use the account name, subscription Id, and resource group name in this sample, and enter them into the `appsettings.json` file.

-You need these additional items for live-streaming software:
+You also need these items for live-streaming software:

 - A camera or a device (like a laptop) that's used to broadcast an event.
 - An on-premises software encoder that encodes your camera stream and sends it to the Media Services live-streaming service through the Real-Time Messaging Protocol (RTMP/S).
 For more information, see [Recommended on-premises live encoders](encode-recommended-on-premises-live-encoders.md).
 The stream has to be in RTMP/S or Smooth Streaming format.
 This sample assumes that you'll use Open Broadcaster Software (OBS) Studio to broadcast RTMP/S to the ingest endpoint.
 [Install OBS Studio](https://obsproject.com/download).
 - Alternatively, you can try the [OBS Quickstart](live-event-obs-quickstart.md) to test the entire process with the Azure portal first.

-For monitoring the live event using Event Grid and Event Hub, you can follow the steps in [Create and monitor Media Services events with Event Grid using the Azure portal](monitor-events-portal-how-to.md) or follow the steps near the end of this tutorial in the [Monitoring Live Events using Event Grid and Event Hub](#monitoring-live-events-using-event-grid-and-event-hub) section of this article.
+For monitoring the live event using Event Grid and Event Hubs, you can:
+    1. Follow the steps in [Create and monitor Media Services events with Event Grid using the Azure portal](monitor-events-portal-how-to.md) or,
+    1. Follow the steps near the end of this tutorial in the [Monitoring Live Events using Event Grid and Event Hubs](#monitoring-live-events-using-event-grid-and-event-hub) section of this article.

 > [!TIP]
 > Review [Live streaming with Media Services v3](stream-live-streaming-concept.md) before proceeding.